-Algebra ICourse #210Credit 1Level 2Prerequisites: C or better in 8th grade mathAlgebra I will provide an advanced foundation of algebraic skills and the strategies used in problem solvingwithin a one-year course.
-Students will analyze linear equations and inequalities, polynomials, relations andfunctions, quadratic equations, graphing, coordinates, and trigonometric function applications.
-Students willexamine and apply Ohio's Learning Standards.
-This course is recommended for college bound students,especially those interested in STEM (Science, Technology, Engineering and Mathematics) or Business careers.
+Algebra I will provide an advanced foundation of algebraic skills and the strategies used in problem solving within a one-year course.
+Students will analyze linear equations and inequalities, polynomials, relations and functions, quadratic equations, graphing, coordinates, and trigonometric function applications.

-GeometryCourse #203Credit 1Level 1Prerequisite: Algebra I (or IA/IB)The focus of this course is the development of logic and reasoning, along with basic ways to think geometrically.Students will focus on formal reasoning and applications of geometry (constructions, calculating lengths, areas,

-Students will focus on formal reasoning and applications of geometry (constructions, calculating lengths, areas, and volumes).
-Geometric constructions are woven through the course.
 Students will examine and apply Ohio's Learning Standards.
+This course is recommended for college bound students, especially those interested in STEM (Science, Technology, Engineering and Mathematics) or Business careers.

+Geometry

+Credit 1 Level 1 Prerequisite: Algebra I (or IA/IB)

+The focus of this course is the development of logic and reasoning, along with basic ways to think geometrically.
+Students will study geometric concepts including congruence, proofs, constructions, similarity, trigonometry, coordinate geometry, circles and volume.
+This course will prepare students for the state EOC Geometry test.